AnyDSL/anydsl.github.io/Device-Code-Generation-and-Execution.md

 Calling runtime functions for a platform or device that is not present terminates the program.

-Note: HSA platform is tested on a system using the [ROCm](https://github.com/RadeonOpenCompute/ROCm) 1.6 software stack provided by AMD and the llvm_40 branch of the [anydsl](https://github.com/AnyDSL/anydsl) meta project.
+Note: HSA platform is tested on a system using the [ROCm](https://github.com/RadeonOpenCompute/ROCm) 1.6 software stack provided by AMD.

 ## Memory Management